fluxcd/community/community-roles.md

 **Responsibilities and privileges:**

+To become a Project Member you need to demonstrate the following:

+- ability to write quality code and/or documentation,
+- ability to collaborate with the team,
+- understanding of how the team works (policies, processes for testing and code review, etc),
+- understanding of the project's code base and coding and documentation style.
-- Responsive to issues and PRs assigned to them
+- be responsive to issues and PRs assigned to them
-- Active owner of code they have contributed (unless ownership is explicitly transferred)
+- be active owner of code they have contributed (unless ownership is explicitly transferred)
   - Code is well tested
   - Tests consistently pass
   - Addresses bugs or issues discovered after code is accepted